Oriented Borel-Moore homologies of toric varieties: Background

+Given a $G$-equivariant vector bundle $E$ on $X$, we may form the corresponding \emph{equivariant projective bundle} $\Pb(E) \to X$.
+The \emph{rank} of $\Pb(E)$ is by definition $\rank(E)-1$. \end{defn}

+\begin{defn} Let everything be as above.
 Denote by $\mathcal{C}'$ the subcategory of $\mathcal{C}$ whose objects are the objects of $\mathcal{C}$, and whose morphisms are the proper morphisms in $\mathcal{C}$.
-An \emph{oriented Borel-Moore homology theory} $B_*$ is a covariant functor from $\mathcal{C}'$ to the category of graded Abelian groups satisfying \begin{enumerate} \item[($D_1$)] (\emph{Additivity}): the natural map
+An \emph{oriented Borel--Moore homology theory} consists of